 In 2018, Floridians voted to pass Constitutional Amendment 4 with 64.55% of the vote.
 This Constitutional Amendment proposed to restore the voting rights of Returning Citizens once they had completed their sentences, with the notable exception of those individuals convicted of homicide or sexual offenses.

-In 2019, the Florida State Legislature passed a law that required that Returning Citizens must complete “all terms of sentence” including full payment of restitution, or any fines, fees, or costs resulting from conviction before they can regain their right to vote.
+In 2019, the Florida State Legislature passed a law that required that Returning Citizens must complete “all terms of sentence” including full payment of victim restitution, as wells any court fines, court fees, and court costs resulting from the conviction before they can regain their right to vote.
+An attempt to try to register to vote when not eligible to vote could result in further criminal prosecution for voter fraud, so it is very important to understand these requirements and fines before registering to vote.

 Voting Rights after Incarceration